US Expat Taxes for Americans Living in Bahrain – What You Need to Know

 Bahraini taxes – what you need to know

 There is currently no income tax in Bahrain.
 Bahraini residents pay social security taxes on income sourced in Bahrain however, though these are low for expats (4%).
-Capital gains are only taxed if they are paid in Bahrain, while VAT is set to be introduced in 2018.
+Capital gains are only taxed if they are paid in Bahrain, while VAT was introduced in 2019 at a 5% rate.

 As there are no income taxes, there is no Bahraini tax filing requirement.